-The Gothic church of St. Catherine’s was built in the 15th century on the foundations of an older late-Romanesque church, probably erected soon after the town’s foundation in 1268.
-Historical sources confirm the existence of the church here as early as in 1271, when the Pomeranian prince Barnim I gave the temple under the patronage of the monks from Ückermunde.
-According to the document from 1368, the patronage over the church at that time had the monastery of the Knights Hospitallers in Banie.
+The first, the late Romanesque parish church in Goleniów, was probably erected shortly after the town’s foundation in 1268.
+Documents recorded its existence as early as 1271, when the Pomeranian Prince Barnim I gave it under the patronage of the monks from Ückermunde.
+According to a document from 1368, the patronage over the church was held at that time by the Knights Hospitaller from Banie.

-During the first construction phase, the nave was created in the form of a three-aisle, three-bay hall and a two-bay chancel.
+During the first construction phase, the nave was created with two aisles of the hall, three-bay type, and a two-bay chancel closed in the east with three walls.
 From the west, a square tower was added, and a sacristy on the north wall of the chancel.
 In the eastern corner of the northern aisle, a communications turret was built, later enclosed with chapels.
+From the outside, the church was surrounded with buttresses, the elevations were divided horizontally with cornices and friezes, and vertically with high, pointed windows.
 In the interior, the perimeter walls were composed in a two-storey system with arcaded niches in the plinth part.
-The nave was divided into aisles by three pairs of octagonal pillars.
+The nave was divided into aisles by two pairs of octagonal pillars and two pairs of wall-pillars.

 In the second half of fifteenth century the church was enlarged.
 At that time, a series of chapels at the northern aisle was built, and at the southern aisle, the porch and the chapel.
 Also one floor was added to the sacristy.
 On the north and south side of the tower, two-bay chapels were added, constituting an extension of the aisles and communicating with the ground floor of the tower.
 The interior was coverd with a cross-rib vault, and stellar vaults were installed in the side chapels of tower and in the porch.